3 Tips to Managing International and Global Teams

 Establish reasonable expectations for response times.

 When working with people across time zones and borders, internal communication processes might include response time, setting expectations and agreements to minimize concerns.
 For example, some colleagues may already be asleep at the start of the workday for others, so leaders must allow for that.
 Some teams might require some overlap in working hours for meetings and collaboration.
-Others put whole company operating systems in place, increasing the visibility and transparency of the work being performed, by whom and on what timeline.
+Others put whole business operating systems in place, increasing the visibility and transparency of the work being performed, by whom and on what timeline.

 Embrace written communications.